The Complete Guide to Book Cover Design for Authors

 The Book Format

 While ebooks are all essentially one size and format, you have a few options with print formats.
 You can choose from paperback, hardcover, or casebound.
 Hardcover or hardback books can be produced with or without a dust jacket.
+They are more expensive to print, but more desirable for libraries and schools because of their durability.

 The Book Cover Copy or Text